 What is a shaken espresso?

-This popular beverage combines the boldness of espresso with a touch of sweetness and a smooth, frothy texture created by shaking.
+It's a drink that pairs the boldness of espresso with a touch of sweetness and a smooth, frothy texture that comes straight from the shaking.

-• Espresso shots: Begin by brewing two or three espresso shots, serving as the drink’s base.
+• Espresso shots.
+Start by brewing two or three espresso shots, which become the base of your drink.

-• Simple syrup and ice: In a cocktail shaker, combine the hot espresso with ice and a dash of simple syrup (adjusted to your sweetness preference).
+• Simple syrup and ice.
+In a cocktail shaker, combine the hot espresso with ice and a dash of simple syrup (as sweet as you like it).

-• Shaking: Shake the mixture vigorously for about 15-20 seconds.
-This step chills the espresso quickly and creates a light, foamy texture.
+• Shaking.
+Shake it vigorously for about 15-20 seconds.
+This chills the espresso fast and whips up a light, foamy texture.

-• Pouring over ice: After shaking, strain the espresso into a glass filled with fresh ice.
+• Pouring over ice.
+Once it's shaken, strain the espresso into a glass filled with fresh ice.

-• Adding milk: Top it off with your milk of choice, adding a smooth, creamy layer that contrasts with the bold espresso below.
+• Adding milk.
+Finish it with your milk of choice for a smooth, creamy layer that plays off the bold espresso below.

-The shaken espresso’s frothy, layered appearance and balanced flavor make it a favorite, especially when you want a refreshing, slightly sweet coffee drink that’s rich in texture.
+That frothy, layered look and balanced flavor are exactly why you'll reach for it whenever you want a refreshing, slightly sweet coffee with plenty of texture.

 Tip: Check out my easy iced shaken espresso recipe here!